darul75/express-json-refiner/README.md

 // where 'test/model' contains Mongoose model (schema) or arbitrary model
 // where 'test/access' contains your json refiner rules, which attributes to keep for each context.

+// result is injection of `model` namespace into `app` variable.
+// result is injection of `access` namespace into `app` variable.

 var opts = {
   debug: false,
   rules: app.access
 };

+// Init refiner with options.

 refiner.init(opts, app);